Atomwaffen Division: Canada (Northern Order)

-Baltic states (Feuerkrieg Division)
+Feuerkrieg Division

-In October 2018, a group which was modeled after Atomwaffen and called itself the Feuerkrieg Division (German for "Fire War Division") was established in the Baltic states, most likely in Saaremaa, Estonia where several members of its leadership resided.
+In October 2018, a group which was modeled after AWD and called itself the Feuerkrieg Division (German for "Fire War Division") was established in the Baltic states, most likely in Saaremaa, Estonia where several members of its leadership resided.
+The FKD operated in more than 12 countries, before it allegedly dissolved in 2020, and again resurfacing later.
 In mid-2019, the Feuerkrieg gained attention when it issued death threats against Belgian MEP Guy Verhofstadt and YouTube CEO Susan Wojcicki.
 It had previously praised the actions of Dylann Roof, Robert Bowers, Timothy McVeigh and Brenton Harrison Tarrant, and encouraged violence against government authorities, Jews, LGBTQ people, leftists and feminists.
 Propaganda videos produced by the group showed its members building and detonating homemade explosive devices in Estonia.
 Feuerkrieg also shared a video among its members that instructs how to make TATP bombs, used by ISIS in the Manchester Arena bombing.
-On June 13, 2019, Feuerkrieg Division announced their presence in Ireland and encouraged people in the United Kingdom, the United States, Canada and Germany to join the intercontinental network.
-Later that year the Gardaí announced it had deported a member of the Atomwaffen network from Ireland for his role in a murder plot.
+On June 13, 2019, Feuerkrieg Division announced their presence in Ireland and encouraged people in the United Kingdom, the US, Canada and Germany to join the intercontinental network.
+Later that year the Bundespolizei announced it had deported a member of the AWD network to Ireland for his role in a murder plot.

-According to Eesti Rahvusringhääling, an investigation revealed that Estonian MP Ruuben Kaalep (EKRE) was connected to British neo-Nazi terrorists from the former National Action who went on to form the British branch of the Atomwaffen Division, which subsequently opened a branch in Kaalep's native Estonia in the form of the Feuerkrieg Division.
+According to Eesti Rahvusringhääling, an investigation revealed that Estonian MP Ruuben Kaalep (EKRE) was connected to British neo-Nazi terrorists from the former National Action who went on to form the British branch of the AWD, which subsequently opened a branch in Kaalep's native Estonia in the form of the Feuerkrieg Division.
 ADL and Hope not Hate also confirmed that American and English Nazis and Azov members had visited Tallinn multiple times, organizing events with Kaalep and Feuerkrieg "which began in early 2019, originally organized with Sonnenkrieg" before becoming a full-fledged branch.
-The Finnish Resistance Movement and its successor Atomwaffen Finland cooperated with the group as well.
-Kaalep was also found to have been organizing firearms training with pistols and assault rifles to groups of youths recruited from Blue Awakening, some of whom wore skull masks associated with Atomwaffen and were shown doing Nazi salutes.
+The Finnish Resistance Movement and its successor AWD Finland cooperated with the group as well.
+Kaalep was also found to have been organizing firearms training with pistols and assault rifles to groups of youths recruited from Blue Awakening, some of whom wore skull masks associated with AWD and were shown doing Nazi salutes.
 Kaalep had said that they are ready for armed combat and the collapse of law and order.
 The Estonian Internal Security Service had earlier expressed its concern over his events.